info314/website/docs/assignments/pi-setup.md

 sudo timedatectl set-timezone America/Los_Angeles
 ```

-Raspbian defaults to a British locale.
+Raspberry Pi OS defaults to a British locale.
 This can cause issues if we ever need to troubleshoot your device using an external keyboard.
 Configure the locale and keymap to prevent these issues.

 ```
 # Update /etc/locale.gen with your preferences